 MAS 102.
 Medical Terminology.
 3 Credits.

 This course provides students with a clear understanding of medical vocabulary.
 A workbook-text format is used to develop word-building activities that guide students through exercises that teach and reinforce medical terminology.
 Numerous and varied activities challenge students to understand and remember the significant concepts of medical word building.
 Audio cassettes provide reinforcement of pronunciation, definition of medical words, and spelling practice.
-Prerequisite: FYE101, RDG098, or placement.
+Prerequisite: ENG 098, FYE 101, RDG 098, or placement.

 MAS 201.
 Medical Machine Transcription.
 3 Credits.

 This is a beginning medical transcription course designed to provide students with a working knowledge of the transcription of medical reports.
 Medical reports will be transcribed from ten individual case studies, each of which concerns a specific system of the body.
 The case studies have been taken from hospital medical records.
 The medical reports included are history and physical examinations, radiology reports, operative reports, pathology reports, requests for consultation, discharge summaries, and death summaries.
-Prerequisites: CIS101 or placement, MAS102.
+Prerequisites: CIS 101 or placement, MAS 130.
+Spring.

 MAS 206.
 Medical Assisting Lab Procedures.
 4 Credits.

 Students are introduced to clinical laboratory aspects of medical assisting and learn to perform the following: use quality control principles during patient specimen collection and instrument and reagent preparation; prepare and maintain quality control records; perform routine urinalysis; perform and record results for basic hematologic, chemistry, serologic, and microbiologic tests; collect and label biological specimens including blood, urine, stool, sputum, throat, and vaginal; process, prepare, store, deliver and dispose of specimens along with collection equipment; and use universal precautions and laboratory safety protocols.
 Three hours lecture and two hours lab per week.
-Prerequisites: BIO115, MAS102.
-Corequisite: MAS207.
-Fall.
+Prerequisites: ENG 098, FYE 101, RDG 098 or placement.
+Spring.

 MAS 207.
 Medical Assisting Clinical Procedures.
 4 Credits.